pereznetworks/TD-Project9/project9-gallery-app/README.md

             export default flickr
          ```

-      Step 4:
+      Step 5:

       Verify the flickr api calls your app will need to make...

-          Using the link immedialty below this paragraph.
+          Using the link to flickr's api method helper...

+          ...link is immediately below this paragraph...

           The flickr api method helper will show the ....

             available methods, options and response data

-            as well as the complete api url syntax
+            as well as a complete working flickr api url request

           but it will also...